 I feel the time has come for human beings to give back unconditionally to the animals and the natural environment and stop taking for themselves.

 A philosophy of the Cree Native American Indians is ..
 "Only after the last tree has been cut down.
 Only after the last fish has been caught.
 Only after the last river has been poisoned.
 Only then will you realise that money cannot be eaten".
-It is a shame that so many humans in society today have chosen to forget this truth.

 'The Sacred Tree.
 Reflections on Native American Spirituality' produced collaboratively by Julie Bopp, Michael Bopp, Lee Brown and Phil Lane expressed this philosophy: "The Hurt of One is the Hurt of All.
 The Honour of One is the Honour of All."